D-J-Harris/chef/README.md

 ## Decisions

 - Just like the source material, the character set is restricted to UTF-8 which enables us to scan the source code one byte at a time.
-The encoding of the source code is checked at runtime
+The encoding of the source code is checked to be UTF-8 at runtime

-## Debugging

-Build with feature `vm-trace` to optionally print instruction disassembly to stdout